Are heart patients high risk for Covid, What heart patients should know about coronavirus?

-This disease is caused by the virus, was first reported in the Chinese city of Wuhan in December and has since sickened hundreds of thousands of people and killed thousands around the globe.
+Covid disease is caused by the virus, was first reported in the Chinese city of Wuhan in December and has since sickened hundreds of thousands of people and killed thousands around the globe.
 For most people, in approx. 80% of cases the illness is mild.
-However, this virus can cause severe illness with complications like pneumonia, organ failure, and even death in patients with underlying health conditions, such as cardiovascular disease, high BP, diabetes, or cancer.
+However, the covid virus can cause severe illness with complications like pneumonia, organ failure, and even death in patients with underlying health conditions, such as cardiovascular disease, high BP, diabetes, or cancer.

 - Its main target is the lungs.
 However, it could affect the heart, especially a diseased heart, which has to work harder to get oxygenated blood throughout the body.